microsoft/vscode-react-native/README.md

      -devcontainer.json
      -Dockerfile
    ```
-2. Сreate Dockerfile extending [reactnativecommunity/react-native-android image](https://hub.docker.com/r/reactnativecommunity/react-native-android).
+2. Create Dockerfile extending [reactnativecommunity/react-native-android image](https://hub.docker.com/r/reactnativecommunity/react-native-android).
 For example you can use the following Dockerfile:

    ```
    FROM reactnativecommunity/react-native-android:latest